-Amanda Fuller, KPA, CTDI, Certified Fear Free Professional
+Amanda Fuller, KPA-CTP, CTDI, Certified Fear Free Professional

 Keller's Cause Founder Amanda Fuller couldn't help but fall in love with double merle dogs after bringing Keller in to her life.